California Takes Controversial Approach to Fentanyl Crisis

 Social media platforms help dealers and traffickers reach young customers, and a new wave of bills is chipping away at the issue.

 Chapman testified in favor of California’s Senate Bill 918, which will require platforms to comply with a search warrant within 72 hours.
-The ACLU opposed the bill, citing “unnecessary pressure on fundamental protections,” but it ultimately passed, and Gov. Gavin Newsom recently signed it into law.
+The American Civil Liberties Union opposed the bill, citing “unnecessary pressure on fundamental protections,” but it ultimately passed, and Gov. Gavin Newsom recently signed it into law.

-But Chapman also thinks opioid settlement money—of which there is plenty, he said, sitting collecting interest—should be used to staunch the flow of fentanyl.
+But Chapman also said he thinks opioid settlement money—of which there is plenty, sitting collecting interest—should be used to staunch the flow of fentanyl.

-Bill Bodner, former special agent in charge of the Los Angeles Field Division for the Drug Enforcement Administration (DEA) notes street drugs are an evolving threat that change according to the whims and wiles of the cartels who produce them.
+Bill Bodner, former special agent in charge of the Los Angeles Field Division for the Drug Enforcement Administration, noted that street drugs are an evolving threat that change according to the whims and wiles of the cartels that produce them.

 A U.S. Customs and Border Protection agent checks documentation at the San Ysidro Port of Entry in San Ysidro, Calif., on Oct.
 2, 2019.
 (Sandy Huffaker/AFP via Getty Images)